Kennyslaboratory/Ultimate-Hacker-Roadmap/README.md

   * Senior Security Consultant, Senior Security Engineer, etc.
   * Works very close to the metal.
   * Has attended their fair share of hacker conventions and conferences.
-  * Understands how to bypass modern protection mechanisms such as DEP, ASLR, Canaries, CFI, Isolated Heaps, WAFs, etc.
+  * Can bypass modern binary protection mechanisms such as DEP, ASLR, Canaries, CFI, Isolated Heaps, etc.
   * Has specialized knowledge in specific technologies.
 (Vehicles, IoT Devices, Firmware, etc)
   * Can be found writing papers and providing talks at hacker conventions.
   * May have knowledge in Malware Analysis and deobfuscating hardened malware.